snt-arg/dynamic_visual_sgraphs/Dependencies.md

 - _PnPsolver.h, PnPsolver.cc_.
   This is a modified version of the epnp.h and epnp.cc of Vincent Lepetit.
-  This code can be found in popular BSD licensed computer vision libraries as [OpenCV](https://github.com/Itseez/opencv/blob/master/modules/calib3d/src/epnp.cpp) and [OpenGV](https://github.com/laurentkneip/opengv/blob/master/src/absolute_pose/modules/Epnp.cpp).
+  This code can be found in popular BSD-licensed computer vision libraries, such as [OpenCV](https://github.com/Itseez/opencv/blob/master/modules/calib3d/src/epnp.cpp) and [OpenGV](https://github.com/laurentkneip/opengv/blob/master/src/absolute_pose/modules/Epnp.cpp).
 The original code is FreeBSD.

 - _MLPnPsolver.h, MLPnPsolver.cc_.
   This is a modified version of the MLPnP of Steffen Urban from [here](https://github.com/urbste/opengv).